|COUNTRY||UPDATE ON CURRENT RESTRICTIONS|

 Lesotho remains on lockdown and borders are closed except for all but essential trade.
 SAA Airlink flights between Maseru and Johannesburg Airport have been suspended.
 Moshoeshoe International Airport and the border crossing points at Maseru Bridge, Caledonspoort (Butha Buthe), Maputsoe Bridge, Qacha’s Nek Bridge and Vanrooyens Gate (Mafeteng) remain open, but with reduced operating hours, for conveyance of essential goods and services only.
 Entry and exit to Lesotho is allowed with approval from the Ministry of Home Affairs to provide or receive emergency medical services for a life threatening condition.
 The Ministry of Foreign Affairs has advised that foreign visitors will be permitted to leave Lesotho to board flights out of South Africa when flights resume.
 However, visitors to Lesotho must travel through, or transit via, South Africa.

-Currently in Malawi, there is widespread community transmission.
 All flights are suspended until further notice.
 However, travellers can enter by road provided that they are essential permit holders.
 The Departments of Labour and Immigration are accepting applications however, processing of same is lengthy as they are not fully operational.

 International restrictions –